 You can bet many of those babies were given the middle name Lisa. :)

 The song refers to Leonardo da Vinci’s painting Mona Lisa, a 16th-century portrait of Lisa Gherardini.
-Mona is a contraction of Madonna, Italian for “my lady,” and Lisa is a short form of Elisabetta, the Italian form of Elizabeth.
+Mona is a contraction of Madonna, or ma donna, Italian for “my lady,” and Lisa is a short form of Elisabetta, the Italian form of Elizabeth.

 A reader named Claudia is expecting her first baby (gender unknown).
 She’s looking for a Latin or Italian baby name.